quannguyen0103/data-migration-on-GCP/README.md

 # Source

 ## 0. Setup
-- Create a google cloud VM
+- Create a `Google Cloud VM`
-- Install MongoDB on the VM to store Tiki product data
+- Install `MongoDB` on the VM to store Tiki product data
-- Create a GCS bucket
+- Create a `GCS bucket`
-- Create the BigQuery database and tables
+- Create the `BigQuery` database and tables

 ## 1. Migrate data from MongoDB to GCS
 Script: [migrate_data](src/migrate_data.sh)